Auburn upends No. 5 Tennessee 84-80 in regular-season finale

+AUBURN, Ala. — The Auburn Tigers saved their best for last, and so did Jared Harper.

-AUBURN, Ala. — Jared Harper made four straight free throws over the final 31 seconds to help Auburn clinch an 84-80 victory over No. 5 Tennessee on Saturday in the regular-season finale.
+Harper made four straight free throws over the final 31 seconds and two late 3-pointers to help Auburn clinch an 84-80 victory over No. 5 Tennessee on Saturday in the regular-season finale.

+“Everybody in the country recognizes that Tennessee is a Final Four team,” said Auburn coach Bruce Pearl, a former Tennessee head man.
+“Everybody in the country now recognizes that Auburn is capable of beating and, in fact, did beat a Final Four team.”

-The Volunteers (27-4, 15-3) could have clinched at least a share of the SEC regular-season title with a win but now need No. 10 LSU to lose to Vanderbilt.
-They have never won back-to-back league crowns.
+The Volunteers (27-4, 15-3) could have clinched at least a share of the SEC regular-season title with a win but No. 10 LSU claimed the championship outright with a win over Vanderbilt.
+They have never won back-to-back SEC championships, and will be the No. 3 seed in the league tournament.

+“A year ago, you think about it, we win the league with five losses,” Tennessee coach Rick Barnes said.
+“This year we only have three.
+You have to learn from this.
+Some of the mistakes we made today, we can’t make.
+Not at this time of year.”

+Auburn relished the spoiler role this time.
+The Tigers will be the No. 5 SEC seed and receive a first-round bye in the league tournament.

-Samir Doughty collected a long rebound and made a 3-pointer to beat the shot clock.
+Auburn’s Samir Doughty grabbed the ball after Grant Williams’ shot was blocked and made a 3-pointer to beat the shot clock.
 Harper hit two free throws with 31 seconds left for an 80-74 cushion, and Jordan Bone’s 3-point attempt at the other end didn’t fall.

 Bone then missed a 3-point try and teammate Jordan Bowden couldn’t control the rebound, which went out of bounds.